jkguiang/AutoDQM/README.md

 - [x] Gives a clear indication on the status of a user's query

 ###### search.php
-- [ ] Allows user to quickly search data set names
+- [x] Allows user to quickly search data set names
+- [x] Allows user to quickly search file name from selected data set name
 - [ ] Stores searched data set names to be used in home page

 ###### plots.php